kevinveenbirkenbach/cymais/roles/docker-wordpress/Administration.md

 ## database

+If you use a local instead of a central database you can use the following commands.

-## access database
+### access database

-To access the database execute
+To access the database execute:

 ```bash
   docker-compose exec -it database /bin/mysql -u wordpress -p
 ```

-## upgrade database
+### upgrade database

-To upgrade the database execute
+To upgrade the database execute:

 ```bash
   docker-compose exec -it database /bin/mysql_upgrade --user=root --password=
 ```